zyratlo/texera/core/sandbox/src/main/java/edu/uci/ics/texera/sandbox/HadoopExample/README.md

-This example is to validate if we could use hadoop as backend engine.
+This example is to evaluate if we could use hadoop as runtime engine.

 It is a simple test to simulate texera operator with hadoop map-reduce.However, there are lots of work to do, such as query plan optimization, table metedata maintain.